Seeing the Positive Impacts of Policy Research

 In an internship with a strategic communications consulting firm, Zhong got hands-on experience researching social and political issues and drafting analytical reports.
 A project evaluating the effect of Title IX on sex discrimination and racial equality, she says, “showed me a picture of how policies gradually remolded the structure of society.”

-With a goal of playing a larger role in policy research and policymaking, Zhong applied to doctoral programs in the United States and has been admitted to the Ph.D. program in public administration at North Carolina State University.
+With a goal of playing a larger role in policy research and policymaking, Zhong applied to doctoral programs in the United States and is currently a Ph.D. student in public administration at North Carolina State University.
 “A higher-level academic training is crucial if I want to be a more competent policy researcher,” she says.
 “After graduation, I plan to further pursue my research career in a university or a think tank setting.”